Joining the Red Raider family is about much more than sending your student to college.

 Parent and Family Relations (PFR) is here to provide you with information and resources that are available at Texas Tech University to support student success, provide opportunities for you to learn how to best support your Red Raider, and connect you with a university department that is dedicated to serving Texas Tech students and their families.

-Texas Tech University is committed to diversity and inclusion.
-The Division of Diversity, Equity & Inclusion is committed to student success by preparing learners to be ethical leaders for a diverse and globally competitive workforce.
-In support of the university's priorities, DDEI strives to create collaborative partnerships among Texas Tech faculty and staff, community organizations, and students through programs, activities and events that develop students' professional skills, individual creativity, personal excellence and social awareness.
+Texas Tech University is committed to access and engagement.
+The Office of Access & engagement is committed to student success by preparing learners to be ethical leaders for a diverse and globally competitive workforce.
+In support of the university's priorities, we strive to create collaborative partnerships among Texas Tech faculty and staff, community organizations, and students through programs, activities and events that develop students' professional skills, individual creativity, personal excellence and social awareness.

 Student Health Services – Full-service primary care clinic and pharmacy.
 Academic health plan insurance is also available.